bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 ### Enable Public Page for the App?

-Enable this option if you wish to create a public install page (with long and random URL) and share it with those not registered on Bitrise.
-You can disable it any time:
+With this option enabled, you can create a public install page that comes with a long and random URL.
+You can share it with even those who are not registered on Bitrise.

+You can disable this toggle any time:

-* either moving the toggle to the left in your Build's `APPS & ARTIFACTS`
+* in your Build's `APPS & ARTIFACTS`, move the toggle to the left or
-* or setting the step input field to `false`
+* in the Step, set the step input field to `false` value

 If you disable this function for the app, then only your app's team members will be able to install the app from Bitrise!